These questions are answered below:

 QUESTIONS ABOUT VEGETABLES

 Q. What do I do with odd vegetables?

-A. First, be sure to read the newsletter that was included with that week’s share.
-More often than not, a recipe will be included that incorporates unusual veggies.
-If you are still stuck, please give us a call and we can help you find a recipe that may work for you.
+A. Be sure to read the newsletter for that week; we always try to include a recipe for unusual veggies.
+If you are still stuck, give us a call and we can help you find a recipe that may work for you.